maple-research-lab/CapProNet_tf/README.md

 ### Setup

-We used Tensorflow version 1.8 and Python 2.7 for our experiments First make sure you've [added the models folder to your Python path](/official/#running-the-models); otherwise you may encounter an error like `ImportError: No module named official.resnet`.
+We used Tensorflow version 1.8 and Python 2.7 for our experiments.
+First make sure you've [added the models folder to your Python path](/official/#running-the-models); otherwise you may encounter an error like `ImportError: No module named official.resnet`.

 ## ImageNet